liangjunhello/C-ResNet/README.md

 ## Example
 Examples for running main.py on terminal:
-1.If you want to train C-ResNet18-A on dataset Cifar10, you can run it by the command: python main.py -b 3 -l 1211 2.If you want to train C-ResNet27-A2 on dataset Cifar100, you can run it by the command: python main.py -d 1 -b 4 -l 2222 3.If you want to train C-ResNet27-B on dataset Caltech101, you can run it by the command: python main.py -d 2 -b 7 -l 1111 4.If you want to train C-ResNet27-C on dataset Caltech256, you can run it by the command: python main.py -d 3 -b 6 -l 2222 If you want to konw more details about running, you can read the source code:`main.py`.
+  1.If you want to train C-ResNet18-A on dataset Cifar10, you can run it by the command: python main.py -b 3 -l 1211.
+  2.If you want to train C-ResNet27-A2 on dataset Cifar100, you can run it by the command: python main.py -d 1 -b 4 -l 2222.
+  3.If you want to train C-ResNet27-B on dataset Caltech101, you can run it by the command: python main.py -d 2 -b 7 -l 1111.
+  4.If you want to train C-ResNet27-C on dataset Caltech256, you can run it by the command: python main.py -d 3 -b 6 -l 2222.
+If you want to konw more details about running, you can read the source code:  `main.py`.

 ## Dependencies